Department of Chemical Engineering

 Fourth Year

-For students pursuing a Chemical Engineering/Biomedical Engineering double major, the Chemical Engineering Junior Seminar course 06-322 Junior Chemical Engineering Seminar is replaced by the Biomedical Engineering course Professional Issues in Biomedical Engineering 42-201 Professional Issues in Biomedical Engineering.
-Students pursuing a Chemical Engineering/Engineering and Public Policy double major are waived from taking the Advanced Chemistry Elective.
+For students pursuing Chemical Engineering with an Additional Major in Biomedical Engineering, the 06-322 Junior Chemical Engineering Seminar is replaced by 42-201 Professional Issues in Biomedical Engineering.
+Students pursuing Chemical Engineering with an Additional Major in Engineering and Public Policy are waived from taking the Advanced Chemistry Elective.
 They will take 36-220.

-Advanced Chemistry Elective may be any technical course offered by the Department of Chemistry for at least 9 units at the 200-level or above (such as Organic chemistry 2), or one of the following: 03-232 Biochemistry, 06-607 Physical Chemistry of Colloids and Surfaces, or 06-609/09-509 Physical Chemistry of Macromolecules.
+Advanced Chemistry Elective may be any technical course offered by the Department of Chemistry for at least 9 units at the 200-level or above, or one of the following: 03-232 Biochemistry, 06-607 Physical Chemistry of Colloids and Surfaces, or 06-609/09-509 Physical Chemistry of Macromolecules.
 Students may petition the Undergraduate Committee to approve other chemistry-focused courses offered by other departments on a case-by-case basis.

-The 06-463 Chemical Product Design requirement is waived for students completing 42-401 Foundations of Biomedical Engineering Design (6 units, fall) AND 42-402 Biomedical Engineering Design Project (9 units, spring).
+The 06-463 Chemical Product Design requirement is waived for BME Additional Major students completing 42-401 Foundations of Biomedical Engineering Design (6 units, fall) AND 42-402 Biomedical Engineering Design Project (9 units, spring).

 Notes:

-6. Electives: To obtain a Bachelor of Science degree in Chemical Engineering, students must complete 06-100 and one other Introductory Engineering Elective.
+Electives: To obtain a Bachelor of Science degree in Chemical Engineering, students must complete 06-100 and one other Introductory Engineering Elective.
 There are also five Unrestricted Electives.
-Students must discuss choice of electives with their faculty advisors.

-8. Advanced undergraduates may also take Chemical Engineering graduate courses (600+ level).
+- Advanced undergraduates may also take Chemical Engineering graduate courses (600 or 700 level).

 Additional Major in Engineering and Public Policy (EPP)

-Students may pursue an additional major in Chemical Engineering and EPP.
-This double major is built around electives in Social Analysis, Probability and Statistics courses, and projects.
-Specific course choices should be discussed with a faculty advisor and an EPP advisor.
+Students may pursue an Additional Major in Chemical Engineering and EPP.
+This Additional Major is built around electives in Social Analysis, Probability and Statistics courses, and projects.
+Specific course choices should be discussed with the student's advisor and an EPP advisor.

 Additional Major in Engineering Design, Innovation & Entrepreneurship (EDIE)

-Students may pursue an additional major in Chemical Engineering and EDIE.
-Specific course choices should be discussed with a faculty advisor and an EDIE advisor.
+Students may pursue an Additional Major in Chemical Engineering and EDIE.
+Specific course choices should be discussed with the student's advisor and an EDIE advisor.

 Additional Major in Biomedical Engineering (BME)

-Students may pursue an additional major in Chemical Engineering and BME.
-Specific course choices should be discussed with a faculty advisor and a BME advisor.
+Students may pursue an Additional Major in Chemical Engineering and BME.
+Specific course choices should be discussed with the student's advisor and a BME advisor.

 Minors with a B.S. in Chemical Engineering

 Chemical Engineering students are eligible for any CIT Designated Minor.
-Those minors that are especially well suited to Chemical Engineers include: Additive Manufacturing, Audio Engineering, Biomedical Engineering, Colloids, Polymers & Surfaces, Electronic Materials, Global Engineering, Materials Science and Engineering, Mechanical Behavior of Materials, and Robotics.
+Those minors that are especially well suited to Chemical Engineers include: Additive Manufacturing, Audio Engineering, Biomedical Engineering, Colloids, Polymers & Surfaces, Electronic Materials, Global Engineering, Materials Science and Engineering and Mechanical Behavior of Materials.
 The minor requirements may be fulfilled with electives.
-Other minors, such as the Supply Chain Management minor in association with the Tepper School of Business, are also available outside of CIT.
-These should be discussed with a faculty advisor.
+Other minors, such as the Supply Chain Management minor in association with the Tepper School of Business or the Minor in Environmental and Sustainability Studies, are also available outside of CIT.
+These should be discussed with the student's advisor.

 Colloids, Polymers and Surfaces Minor